 We consider tea bags heaven-sent because we can quickly have a cup of tea and do other things.
-The taste and aroma of loose tea leave brewed in the teapot is still the best experience, although, in the end, it still depends on the tea quality and how organic your tea is.
-We do not have much time to clean the pots and cups after drinking, and it is also inconvenient to brew and strain a few leaves on a teapot where only one or two people will drink tea.
+The taste and aroma of loose tea leaves brewed in the teapot is still the best experience, although, in the end, it still depends on the tea quality and how organic your tea is.
+We do not have much time to clean the pots and cups after drinking, and it is also inconvenient to brew and strain a few leaves in a teapot where only one or two people will drink tea.

 Pyramid Teabags changed the tea industry.
-We will find out about these and why they are considered better than other shaped tea bags.
+We will find out about these and why they are considered better than other-shaped tea bags.

 Teabag's history is still debatable.

-In 1901, two ladies filed a patent for an open-meshed cotton tea bag, the patent was granted in 1903, but it did not become popular.
+In 1901, two ladies filed a patent for an open-meshed cotton tea bag.
+The patent was granted in 1903, but it did not become popular.

 The sure thing is that tea bags became very popular in the 1950s because people wanted a convenient lifestyle and work, such as using home appliances and ordering fast food.

-When hot water is poured into the teacup, tea leaves will immediately move in a circular motion, making the taste more widespread.
-The weave of the teabag allows high water flow.
+When hot water is poured into the teacup, the tea leaves will immediately move in a circular motion, making the taste more widespread.
+The weave of the teabag allows for high water flow.
 Pyramid tea bags will serve as a tea infuser instead of just a wet bag of tea leaf bits.